PowerDNS/pdns/pdns/recursordist/rec-rust-lib/docs-new-preamble-in.rst

 ------------------------------
 If `recursor.include_dir`_ is set, all ``.yml`` files in it will be processed in alphabetical order, modifying the  settings processed so far.

-For simple values like an boolean or number setting, a value in the processed file will overwrite an existing setting.
+For simple values like a boolean or number setting, a value in the processed file will overwrite an existing setting.

 For values of type sequence, the new value will *replace* the existing value if the existing value is equal to the ``default`` or if the new value is marked with the ``!override`` tag.
 Otherwise, the existing value will be *extended* with the new value by appending the new sequence to the existing.